matrix-org/synapse/docs/server-server/signing.rst

 ``ed25519`` as implemented by NACL (http://nacl.cr.yp.to/).
 The *key version* is used to distinguish between different signing keys used by the same entity.

-The ``meta`` object and the ``signatures`` object are not covered by the signature.
-Therefore intermediate servers can add metadata such as time stamps and additional signatures.
+The ``unsigned`` object and the ``signatures`` object are not covered by the signature.
+Therefore intermediate servers can add unsigneddata such as time stamps and additional signatures.